- 1. Winnie-The-Pooh by A. A. Milne

 6. Press Here by Hervé Tullet

 Press Here is a great book to ignite your toddler’s imagination.
-As its description says, just press the yellow dot on the cover, follow the instructions and wait for the magic to unfold.
+As its description says, press the yellow dot on the cover, follow the instructions, and wait for the magic to unfold.

-In the story, multiple dots imply that expanding your vision can make you realise that imagination has no limits.
+In the story, multiple dots imply that expanding your vision can make you realize that imagination has no limits.
 This popular children’s book will help your child broaden their senses.

 Moral: Imagination is our greatest gift.
 If we can imagine it, we can achieve it.